International collaboration projects

-The project has a budget of approximately SEK 18 million with funding from STINT (the Swedish Foundation for International Cooperation in Research and Higher Education), participating Swedish universities, the South African National Research Foundation, and the Department of Higher Education and Training in South Africa.
+The project has a budget of approximately SEK 18 million with funding from STINT (the Swedish Foundation for International Cooperation in Research and Higher Education), participating Swedish universities and South African universities, the National Research Foundation, and the Department of Higher Education and Training in South Africa.

-The second South Africa–Sweden Research & Innovation Week takes place in Stellenbosch, South Africa on 6–10th of May 2018 and will address the following challenges:
+The third South Africa–Sweden Research & Innovation Week will take place in Sweden on 4–8th of May 2020 and will address the following challenges:

 Theme 1: Climate change, natural resources and sustainability.